rafiariana/cep146/labs/lab-01.md

    **Linux Users:** Open terminal and run `lscpu`, `lshw`, or `inxi -F`

 2. **Find and record the following:**
-   - Processor (CPU) brand, model, and number of cores
+   - Processor (CPU) brand, model, and number of cores: Processor	12th Gen Intel(R) Core(TM) i7-1255U, 2600 Mhz, 10 Core(s), 12 Logical Processor(s)
-   - Total RAM amount and type (DDR4/DDR5)
+   - Total RAM amount and type (DDR4/DDR5): Installed Physical Memory (RAM)	16.0 GB, 35 = LPDDR5
-   - Storage device type (HDD/SSD) and capacity
+   - Storage device type (HDD/SSD) and capacity: Size	475.07 GB (510,107,189,760 bytes), SSD
-   - Operating System version
+   - Operating System version: Version	10.0.22631 Build 22631

 3. **Analysis Questions:**
    - Based on your CPU cores, how many tasks can your processor theoretically handle simultaneously?
+My processor has 12 logical processors, so it can theoretically handle 12 tasks at the same time.
+This improves multitasking and helps programs run more smoothly together.
    - Is your storage primarily HDD or SSD?
 What are the performance implications?
+My computer uses an SSD.
+SSDs are faster than HDDs, so my system boots faster, applications open quicker, and files transfer more efficiently.
    - How does your RAM amount compare to typical requirements for modern applications?
+My 16 GB of LPDDR5 RAM is suitable for modern applications.
+It is enough for multitasking, online learning, streaming, office work, and even some heavier programs like editing software and light gaming.

 ### Deliverable:
 Complete a simple system specification sheet and answer the analysis questions.

----

-(Optional)

-## Exercise 2: Operating System Feature Hunt (15-20 minutes)
-**Format:** Solo or pairs
-**Objective:** Students will explore and identify key OS functions on their own devices.

-### Mission:
-Find real examples of the five key OS functions running on your computer right now.

-### Tasks:

-1. **Process Management:**
-   - Open Task Manager (Windows), Activity Monitor (Mac), or System Monitor (Linux)
-   - Identify 5 currently running processes
-   - Find one process using the most CPU

-2. **Memory Management:**
-   - Check total RAM usage
-   - Find which application is using the most memory
-   - Identify available free memory

-3. **File System Management:**
-   - Navigate to your Documents folder
-   - Create a new folder called "OS_Lab_Test"
-   - Check the folder's properties/info to see creation date

-4. **Device Management:**
-   - Access Device Manager (Windows) or System Report (Mac)
-   - Identify 3 different types of hardware devices listed
-   - Find one device driver that's currently installed

-5. **Security Features:**
-   - Check if Windows Defender/antivirus is running
-   - Verify if automatic updates are enabled
-   - Look for any recent security scans

-### Challenge Questions:
-- Which process is using the most resources and why might that be?
-- What would happen if your OS didn't manage memory automatically?
-- How does your OS protect you from security threats?

-### Deliverable:
-Complete a checklist of found features and answer the challenge questions.

 ---
 ## Lab Rubric